Agentless migration of VMware VMs

 Virtual machine > Snapshot management > Create snapshot

-Virtual machine > Snapshot management > Remove Snapshot
+Virtual machine > Snapshot management > Remove snapshot

-Migration fees
+Migration fee

 Prerequisites

-Complete the pre-migration preparations.
-For more information, see Pre-migration preparations.
+Complete the Pre-migration preparations.

-To migrate the source server to an existing Alibaba Cloud ECS instance:
+When migrating a source server to an existing Alibaba Cloud ECS instance:

 Procedure